Table of Contents of Article

 Advisory Circular 107-2 on Section 107.63 Issuance of a remote pilot certificate with a small UAS rating.

-Applicants with Part 61 Certificates.
-Instead of the process described above, a person who holds a part 61 pilot certificate, except a student pilot certificate, and has completed a flight review within the previous 24 calendar-months may elect to apply using the following process:
+6.4.2 Applicants with Part 61 Certificates.
+Instead of the process described above, an individual who holds a part 61 pilot certificate, other than a student pilot certificate, and meets the flight review requirements specified in § 61.56 may elect to apply using the following process:

-1. Complete the online course (Part 107 small Unmanned Aircraft Systems (sUAS), ALC-451) located within the FAA Safety Team (FAASTeam) Web site (www.faasafety.gov) and receive a completion certificate.
+1. Complete the online Part 107 Small Unmanned Aircraft Systems (small UAS) training located within the FAA Safety Team (FAASTeam) website (https://www.faasafety.gov) and receive a completion certificate.

 • Option 1 (Online Application): In almost all cases, the application should be completed online using the electronic FAA IACRA system (https://iacra.faa.gov/iacra/).
-The applicant must include verification that he or she completed the online course or passed an initial aeronautical knowledge test.
-The applicable official document(s) must be uploaded into IACRA either by the applicant or the certifying officer.
+The applicant must include verification that the applicant completed the online training or passed an initial aeronautical knowledge test.
+The applicable official document(s) must be uploaded into IACRA either by the applicant or the certifying official.

 • Option 2 (Paper): The application may be completed on paper.
-Using this method, the certificate of completion for the online course or original initial aeronautical knowledge test report must be included with the application.
+Using this method, the certificate of completion for the online training must be included with the application.
+A part 61 pilot, who also meets the requirements of § 61.56, may also take the knowledge test for initial certification.
+If a part 61 pilot decides to take the knowledge test, the pilot must also include the knowledge test report with their paper application.
 Please note that the processing time will be increased if a paper application is used.

 FAA’s Discussion on Section 107.63 Issuance of a remote pilot certificate with a small UAS rating from the Final Small Unmanned Aircraft Rule